dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

 General Notes
 -------------
-* Assignments to type annotated variables are checked at compile time if possible; when the assignments occur due to a function call,  runtime type checking is performed
+* Assignments to type-annotated variables are checked at compile time if possible; when the assignments occur due to a function call,  runtime type-checking is performed
 * If function parameters are decorated with types, Ravi performs implicit type assertion checks on those parameters upon function entry.
 If the assertions fail then runtime errors are raised.
 * Even if a typed variable is captured in a closure Ravi requires that the types are respected
-* To keep with Lua's dynamic nature Ravi uses a mix of compile type checking and runtime type checks.
+* To keep with Lua's dynamic nature Ravi uses a mix of compile type-checking and runtime type checks.
 However in Lua, compilation happens at runtime anyway so effectively all checks are at runtime.

 Caveats
 -------